ballerkobe808/invest/README - 9 TAXES.md

 | 300    | Ayanos Ministry      |       |
 | 700    | Compassion           |       |
 | 2000   | Mission Trip         |       |

+### Deductions against my W2

+My business can have a lot of expenses.
+If it far exceeds my profits, I can write them off as losses and claim those losses against my W2 income. - I can do this for 3 years before the IRS says no bueno, that is just a hobby, not a business.
+Don't make it too obvious - write off 20k with a $100 profit.
+5-10k in losses is ok?

+### Tips

+Figuring out the best tax strategy
+Whats ur plan for 10 years down the road?
+5 years?

+Board of Advisors

+Strategic Plan -------
+15 rentals in 5 years, cashflowing 5k a month
+$300 a month each of 80k rental - requires 20-25k down
+plus LLCs, and other fees, closing fees, etc so each $300 cashflow prop will take 30k down

+30k x 15 = 450k Is that doable? in 5 years?